-Status: The City is currently under contract with five of its six labor unions and is in negotiations with the Concord Police Supervisors Association (CPSA), whose contract expired on December 31, 2018.
-Negotiations have begun with United Automobile, Aerospace and Agricultural Implement Workers of America (UAW); Concord Police Patrolman's Association (CPPA); and the American Federation of State, County, and Municipal Employees (AFSCME); all of whose contracts will expire on December 31, 2019.
+Status: The City is currently under contract with all of its labor unions.
+The City is in negotiations with the United Automobile, Aerospace and Agricultural Implement Workers of America (UAW) and the Concord Police Patrolmen's Association (CPPA), both of whose contracts will expire on December 31, 2019.
+The City completed negotiations and executed collective bargaining agreements with the Concord Police Supervisors Association (CPSA) and the American Federation of State, County, and Municipal Employees (AFSCME) during the fourth quarter of calendar year 2019.